-International Business Law (2 credit hours) Eleanor W. Myers (co-director)
+International Business Transactions (2 credit hours) Professor Jonathan Lipson

 This course will introduce you to international business law primarily in a transactional setting.
 This is a vast subject.
 To represent clients that want to do business with persons from other countries, a practitioner needs to know something of how contract law works in other countries, and of the international law (such as it may be) that will govern international transactions.
 In addition, one also needs to know about mechanisms businesses can use to deal with insecurity about delivery or payment.
 This insecurity can haunt any contract between strangers but is endemic in transactions between strangers when business is conducted at great distances.
 The lawyer also needs to know how to prospectively shape dispute resolution, should a dispute arise–how to limit where and how disputes are resolved and what law the decision maker will use to decide them.
 This course will offer a broad survey of these and possibly other areas that confront business lawyers representing clients in international business transactions.